vigneshsweekaran/vigneshsweekaran.github.io/docker/tutorials/Dockerfile/03-create-a-dokerfile-for-installing-openjdk15.md

 RUN mkdir /opt/java && \
     curl https://download.java.net/java/GA/jdk15.0.2/0d1cfde4252546c6931946de8db48ee2/7/GPL/openjdk-15.0.2_linux-x64_bin.tar.gz | tar -xz -C /opt/java/
 ```
+If you are downloading a file inside dockerfile and if that file is not needed after extracting, then we should delete that file in the same layer.

+This is because, Docker images are layered architecture, file added in one layer cannot be deleted in second layer, we have to remove it in the same layer if that file is not required.

+Even if we delete the file in the next layer, it will not have any effect because the file is already added in the last layer and that layer we cannot ovveride.

+Every 'RUN' command wil create one layer for docker image.
 ##### Build a docker image
 ```
 docker build -t java:15 .